 The new face of grandparenting

-According to a survey by The Good Housekeeping Institute, grandparents nowadays don’t think of themselves as old fashioned, stodgy or irrelevant.
+According to a survey by The Good Housekeeping Institute, grandparents nowadays don’t think of themselves as old-fashioned, stodgy or irrelevant.
 In fact, they see their generation as adaptable and open to changing times and consider themselves “cooler” than their own grandparents.

 What makes them so different?
 Many 65-year-olds are still in the workforce, they stay more active and look after themselves, they are tech-savvy and as a group, they tend to be more flexible.
 Because they are better off than any previous generation, with a collective annual disposable income approaching $1 trillion, boomers have also the ability to provide for their grandchildren financially as no other pool of grandparents has before.

-Alison Bryant, heads of the AARP research division, says today’s cohort of older people is redefining ageing.
+Alison Bryant, head of the AARP research division, says today’s cohort of older people is redefining ageing.
 “This generation — and I mean Boomers but also going down to X-ers — they’re pretty good with change.
 They switch jobs more in their lives.
 They’ve moved around more than generations past.
 The idea of ‘I can go through phases’ is more ingrained in their personalities and their psyches.”

 “I see that with grandchildren, they suddenly realize they have another chance at things,” he says, who is also the founder of the Foundation for Grandparenting.
 “They start to grow out of their narcissism, out of their whole ‘me’ thing.
 They begin to realize that transmitting their minds and talents and souls to children — their grandchildren – is what immortality is really all about.”